-Freestyle New York is Gray Line's deluxe double-decker bus tour: 72 hours of hop-on, hop-off travel on the company’s main bus loops, plus tickets to either three or five attractions that include the Empire State Building observation deck, Ripley's Believe It or Not!
-Times Square, the Radio City Stage Door Tour and more.
-Freestyle New York gives visitors three full days in which to see the city to fit their own schedule and interests, without being locked into a rigid schedule.
+FreeStyle New York has it all: 72 hours of hop-on, hop-off travel on the company’s main bus loops, plus tickets to either three or five attractions that can include the Empire State Building observation deck, Statue of Liberty and Ellis Island Ferry, Metropolitan Museum of Art and The Cloisters, American Museum of Natural History and more.
+In addition, you can choose between the New-York Historical Society and the Museum of the City of New York, plus you'll receive and Eat and Play Card for discounts at many restaurants.
+That's a lot to take in, but you'll have three full days in which to see the city without being locked into a rigid schedule.

-Freestyle New York is an all-access pass to Gray Line's four major bus loops – Uptown, Downtown, Brooklyn, and Night loop (a.k.a. the Night Tour).
+FreeStyle New York is an all-access pass to five major bus loops – Uptown, Downtown, Brooklyn,the Bronx and Night loop (a.k.a. the Night Tour).
 The Uptown Loop includes the West Side, Lincoln Center, Grant's Tomb, Central Park and Harlem.
 The Downtown Loop includes the Empire State Building, Times Square, Greenwich Village, Chinatown, Wall Street, the South Street Seaport and Midtown.

 The Brooklyn and Night loops aren't hop-on, hop-off.
 Brooklyn includes a drive over the Manhattan Bridge and visits to DUMBO, Grand Army Plaza, Prospect Park, the Brooklyn Public Library, the Brooklyn Botanic Gardens, and the brownstones of Fort Greene.
 The Night Tour offers sparkling nighttime views of New York's city lights in neighborhoods like Times Square, the Brooklyn and Manhattan bridges, the Empire State Building, Chinatown, SoHo and Little Italy.